GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 | `float`   | Floating point number | Real number with decimal points.<br />Size: unlimited (max.
 400 bytes)             |
 | `complex` | Complex number        | Contains floating real and imaginary number.<br />Size: unlimited (max.
 400 bytes) |

-The byte size of numeric data type is greater than any other languages.
-This is just a maximum byte size numeric data type can have and it can be much smaller depending on the what the number is.
-This flexibility of the byte size makes Python doesn't require data type declaration.
+The byte size of a numeric data type is greater than any other language.
+This is just a maximum byte size numeric data type can have and it can be much smaller depending on what the number is.
+This flexibility of the byte size makes Python doesn't require a data type declaration.

-Data type `float` is one of the commonly used numeric data type as it's the smallest data type that can express the fraction besides `complex`.
-The `float` data type has following properties:
+Data type `float` is one of the commonly used numeric data types as it's the smallest data type that can express the fraction besides `complex`.
+The `float` data type has the following properties:

-* Extra zeros (beside right behind the decimal point) at end of the number are ignored.
+* Extra zeros (besides right behind the decimal point) at end of the number are ignored.
 * Calculation returns `float` data type automatically when…
   * Arithmetic operation involving even one single `float`.
   * Division of `int`.